SFDO-Community-Sprints/DLRS-Documentation/docs/Cookbook/Opportunities,-Payments,-Allocations.md

 # Opportunities, Payments and Allocations Recipes

 {%- comment -%}
-Recipes on this page live in docs/_recipes/opportunities-payments-allocations/ (one file per recipe, ordered by the `order` front-matter key).
+Recipes on this page live in docs/_recipes/ — one file per recipe, tied to this page by `category: "opportunities-payments-allocations"` front matter and listed alphabetically by title.
 Edit or add recipes there;
 this page only assembles them.
 {%- endcomment -%}
-{% assign recipes = site.recipes | where: "category", "opportunities-payments-allocations" | sort: "order" %}
+{% assign recipes = site.recipes | where: "category", "opportunities-payments-allocations" | sort: "title" %}
 {% for recipe in recipes %}
 {% include recipe-card.html recipe=recipe %}
 {% endfor %}